bensincs/self-evolving-agent-runtime/proposal.md

 4. store the new skill for next time,
 5. recall and reuse skills in future.

-This proposal introduces a runtime that mirrors that behavior, enabling agents to **retain capabilities, specialize with use, and evolve over time**.
+This runtime mirrors that behavior, enabling agents to **retain capabilities, specialize with use, and evolve over time**.

 ---